ragnaroks/Wind/Daemon/Readme/English.md

 5. execute `sc.exe start Wind` to start Wind daemon service
 6. under normal circumstances,your unit has been started

-**if you be worry about high level privilege,you can use `services.msc` to change to low level privilege,but maybe some thing wrong**
+**if you be worry about high level privilege,you can use `services.msc` to change to low level privilege,but maybe some thing wrong,like network monitor must need privilege**

 ****